crowdfavorite/jquery-popover/README.markdown

 ### Options

 - `my`: position of popover.
-Accepts [anything jQuery UI Position accepts](http://jqueryui.com/demos/position/).
+Can be [anything UI Position accepts](http://jqueryui.com/demos/position/).
-- `at`: position of popover against trigger .
-Accepts [anything jQuery UI Position accepts](http://jqueryui.com/demos/position/).
+- `at`: position of popover against trigger.
+Can be [anything UI Position accepts](http://jqueryui.com/demos/position/).
 - `offset`: any tweaks you would like to make to the position.
+Can be [anything UI Position accepts](http://jqueryui.com/demos/position/).
+- `collision`: the type of collision logic to run.
+Default "flop flop" -- a custom positioning plugin similar to "flip".
+Adds a `flopped-x` or `flopped-y` class to the popover when collision is in action.
+Can be [anything UI Position accepts](http://jqueryui.com/demos/position/).
-Accepts [anything jQuery UI Position accepts](http://jqueryui.com/demos/position/).
+- `using`: a functional option for tweaking positioning of the popover.
+Can be [anything UI Position accepts](http://jqueryui.com/demos/position/).

 ### Advanced Use